Eight-Mansions/MidgardBaroque/README.md

 # Midgard BAROQUE (1998) English Translation (November 2022) #

+# V1.1 Patch Notes #
+* Added support for translating the Taiwanese/Chinese version of the game.

 # V1.0 Patch Notes #
 The game is fully translated.
 *  Item Text